 We issue debt primarily to fund growth in our loan portfolio.
 As such, our outstanding debt volume generally increases and decreases in response to member loan demand.
-Total debt outstanding was \$24,589 million as of August 31, 2018, relatively unchanged from May 31, 2018, as loans to members also remained flat.
-Decreases in collateral trust bonds, dealer commercial paper and Federal Agricultural Mortgage Corporation ("Farmer Mac") notes payable of \$296 million, \$135 million, and \$114 million, respectively, were largely offset by increases in dealer medium-term notes of \$291 million and in member commercial paper, select notes and daily liquidity fund notes of \$238 million.
-Outstanding dealer commercial paper of \$929 million and \$1,064 million as of August 31, 2018 and May 31, 2018, respectively, was below our maximum threshold of \$1,250 million.
+Total debt outstanding increased by \$684 million, or 3%, to \$25,317 million as of February 28, 2019, from May 31, 2018, due to an increase in borrowings to fund the increase in loans to members.
+The increase was primarily attributable to a net increase in borrowings under the Guaranteed Underwriter Program of the USDA ("Guaranteed Underwriter Program") of \$578 million, a net increase in Federal Agricultural Mortgage Corporation ("Farmer Mac") notes payable of \$281 million and a net increase in dealer medium-term notes of \$278 million.
+These increases were partially offset by net decreases in collateral trust bonds outstanding of \$259 million and in member commercial paper, select notes and daily liquidity fund notes of \$142 million.
+Outstanding dealer commercial paper of \$1,069 million as of February 28, 2019 was below our targeted limit of \$1,250 million.